Many Australians do not consult financial planners because of preconceived misconceptions they hold about advisers.…

 The Importance Of Ongoing Financial Advice

 It is crucial that a SMSF access sound financial advice.
 It is highly recommended that you seek the services of a financial planner before deciding to set one up.
 The advisor will outline the risks involved in running a SMSF.
-After setting up a SMSF, a financial planner can assist in the administration investment decision of the fund.
+After setting up a SMSF, a financial planner can assist in the administration investment decisions of the fund.
 However, it is important to note that a financial advisor only makes recommendations and the responsibility of executing those rests on the trustees.

 Better Quality Investment Research